 The AIoT Device determines whether it matches the AIoT Identification Information, as described in clause 5.8.

-If an AIoT device matches the AIoT Identification Information in the paging message, the AIoT Device responds to the paging message and sends an AIOT NAS message that includes its device specific authentication information as specified in TS 33.369 [9] and optionally the AIoT Device Permanent Identifier if privacy protection is not used.
+If an AIoT Device matches the AIoT Identification Information in the paging message, the AIoT Device responds to the paging message and sends a NAS Inventory Report that includes its device specific authentication information as specified in TS 33.369 [9] and optionally the AIoT Device Permanent Identifier if privacy protection is not used.

-10. NG-RAN sends one or more Inventory Report messages to the AIOTF including the Correlation ID, Reader ID and the AIOT NAS message(s) from the AIoT Device(s) as specified in TS 38.413 [10].
+10. NG-RAN sends one or more Inventory Report messages to the AIOTF including the Correlation ID, Reader ID and the NAS Inventory Report(s) from the AIoT Device(s) as specified in TS 38.413 [10].
 The NG-RAN may aggregate multiple Inventory Report messages based on the assistance information before reporting the response to the AIOTF as described in clause 5.9.
 The AIOTF stores the mapping between the Reader ID and AIoT Device ID(s) as part of the AIoT Device context.

 When the NG-RAN detects that no more AIoT Devices will respond to the inventory procedure, the NG-RAN informs the AIOTF by including the Inventory Complete Indication in the last Inventory Report message.